 I have built and flown many different Tiny-Whoop-style micro quad‘s, so far the BeeBrain V2 Tiny Whoop is by far the best experience I have had.
 Check out this build log and review to find out more.

 Many thanks to Newbeedrone (NBD) for sending me the kit for the review.
+Check out our post about the best Tiny Whoops in the market.

 What’s special about the BeeBrain V2 Tiny Whoop?